w3c/aria-at-automation-driver/README.md

-# AT Driver
+# ARIA-AT Automation Driver

 A [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket)
-server which exposes the speech being vocalized by various screen readers running locally on a Microsoft Windows system.
+server which allows clients to observe the text enunciated by a screen reader and to simulate user input

 ## Requirements